alevalenteee/save-the-date-app/README.md

 - Secure invitation links for guests
 - Firebase security rules for data protection
 - No passwords stored for guest access
+- Environment variables for sensitive configuration
+- Strict .gitignore policies to prevent accidental exposure of API keys

+### API Key Security

+- All API keys and sensitive information are stored in environment variables
+- Never commit .env files containing real API keys to your repository
+- Use .env.example for documentation purposes only
+- Consider using Firebase App Check for additional security

 ## 📃 License